What do Licensed Practical Nurses Do?

 The distinctions between LPNs and RNs arise from the scope of practice and responsibilities assigned to each.

-LPNs offer direct client care, administer medications, and help people with their daily living tasks, while RNs are responsible for the assessment, planning, and overall supervision of client care.
+LPNs provide direct client care, administer medications, and assist with daily living tasks, while RNs are responsible for assessing, planning, and overseeing client care.

-Both professions are key to the functioning of the healthcare system, and their collaboration allows for integrated and holistic client care.
-Understanding LPN vs RN differences helps aspiring nurses choose the right career path.
+Both professions are key to the functioning of the healthcare system, and their collaboration enables integrated, holistic client care.
+Understanding the differences between LPNs and RNs helps aspiring nurses choose the right career path and aligns with insights into what a licensed practical nurse is.

 Growth Opportunities & Career Advancement for LPNs